- How are Ewing tumors treated?

 High-dose chemotherapy and stem cell transplant for Ewing tumors

-The doses of chemotherapy drugs that can be given safely are normally limited by the side effects these drugs can cause.
-One of the most concerning side effects is damage to the bone marrow, which is where new blood cells are made.
+The doses of chemotherapy (chemo) drugs that can be given safely are normally limited by the side effects these drugs can cause.
+One of the most serious is damage to the bone marrow, which is where new blood cells are made.
 Even though higher doses of these drugs might be more effective in treating Ewing tumors, they can’t be given because they would severely damage bone marrow cells, leading to life-threatening shortages of blood cells.

-To try to get around this problem, a doctor may treat the child with high-dose chemotherapy and then use a stem cell transplant to “rescue” the bone marrow, giving the child new blood stem cells to replace those destroyed by the chemotherapy.
+To try to get around this problem, a doctor may treat the child with high-dose chemo (sometimes along with radiation therapy) and then use a stem cell transplant to “rescue” the bone marrow, giving the child new blood stem cells to replace those that were destroyed.

 In the past, this type of treatment was often called a bone marrow transplant.

-If a stem cell transplant is considered as part of the initial treatment plan for a Ewing tumor, the patient first gets standard doses of chemotherapy, then local treatment of the tumor (surgery and/or radiation therapy), followed by high-dose chemotherapy and a stem cell transplant.
+If a stem cell transplant is considered as part of the initial treatment plan for a Ewing tumor, the patient first gets standard doses of chemo, then local treatment of the tumor (surgery and/or radiation therapy), followed by high-dose chemo and a stem cell transplant.